Seattle's Child

 Additional Information: Denny Creek Campground is nearby and provides a great place to enjoy a longer stay in the area.

-Tiger Mountain is packed with easy, family-friendly trails and hosts more than 15 miles of available forest exploration.
+Tiger Mountain has easy, family-friendly trails and hosts more than 15 miles of available forest exploration.
 Heading out from the High Point Trailhead are two perfect short hikes for short legs.
 For the littlest of kids, the first hike is the Bus Trail.
-The wide, flat trail is roomy enough for kids to burn off some energy and is wheelchair accessible which means it is also stroller friendly.
-The trail loops around to the wreckage of an old bus, perfect for exploration.
-Hikers with more energy to burn will enjoy the Around the Lake Trail which loops around Tradition Lake.
-At one and a half miles, the flat trail is packed with lush forest foliage and fauna.
+The wide, flat trail is roomy enough for kids to burn off some energy and is wheelchair accessible and stroller-friendly.Ā The trail loops around to the wreckage of an old bus, perfect for exploration.
+Hikers with more energy to burn will enjoy the Around the Lake Trail, which loops around Tradition Lake.
+The flat trail is packed with lush forest foliage and fauna at one and a half miles.
 This trail is perfect for wildlife spotting.
-For a more educational hike, check out the interpretive signs describing the Pacific Northwest plants and animals you may spot along the way.
+For a more educational hike, check out the interpretive signs describing the Pacific Northwest plants and animals you may spot.

-The determined can continue onto Poo Poo Point for a 7.2 mile roundtrip hike.
+The determined can continue onto Poo Poo Point for a 7.2-mile roundtrip hike.
 Bring that baby carrier if carrying on to this trail as little legs are sure to tucker out.
-This trail is not wheelchair/stroller accessible but provides some pretty amazing views.
-There are two tables and a restroom at the point which provides a nice pit stop before heading back to the car.
+This trail is not wheelchair/stroller accessible but provides some amazing views.
+There are two tables and a restroom at the point, providing a nice pit stop before returning to the car.

 Distance: 1-2 miles round-trip, less than 100 feet elevation